 The Romantic Movement provides fodder for great stories full of heroics, dramatic emotional theatrics and lots of Hollywood glamor.
 The Romantic Movement, while not quite taking over our popular culture, has come close with its worship of youth, getting in touch with your feelings pop psychology and the exaltation of just do it spontaneity.
 If it recognizes a dark side of living from the emotions, well that is just the price for genius.
 The romantic ideals are understandable given the highly engineered, overdeveloped world that confronted humanity two hundred years ago.
 Even more so today when we worry about nature deficit disorder, the Dionysian ecstasies seem to offer a release from the statutes of our overly programmed and controlled lives.
 Rock & Roll started promising revolution and ended selling Cadillacs.
 Why?

 The deals with the devil the industrialized world has been willing to make run the gamut from nuclear waste generating activities to genetically modified crops.
 Pushing science to find the knowledge that has practical applications is our society’s defining characteristic.
 Those of us interested in what more sane ways of living might arise after the collapse of industrial civilization and helping those who suffer as the slow collapse continues should understand the dominant story.
 Put simply, there are two approaches to acquiring knowledge and each has its place.
 In one, the Faustian, knowledge is power and it is sought to aid us in remaking the world as we wish or need it to be for our own survival.
 The other approach seeks knowledge of the world in itself, to know it more thoroughly so that we can adjust ourselves to its reality.
 They are the knowings of science and love.
 As the Francis Bacon metaphors reveal embarrassingly clearly the Faustian approach seeks to storm the castle, put nature on the rack and force her to give up her secrets.
-The other approach was championed by Goethe where observation of living wholes in their environmental context, in a word systems thinking, is primary and the dissection of dead parts is secondary.
+The other approach was championed by those who insist that the observation of living wholes in their environmental context, in a word systems thinking, is primary and the dissection of dead parts is secondary.

 The whole dichotomy between heart and head that the western intellectual traditions had been wrestling with is cast here on the level of social movements.
 In this view the dark, animal emotions are the chthonic roots of our bodily form while the intellect soars in a realm of Platonic purity.
 By these lights the human experience is one of struggle between these two contending forces.
 The mind and body are seen as worlds apart instead of an integrated whole.
 Descartes captured the essence of this point of view when he wrote, “even if body were not, the soul would not cease to be what it is.”
 Neuroscientist Anthony Damasio has called this Descartes Error and in a book of the same name lays out the current understanding of the brain-body connection.
 The state of the art of neuroscience has been finding the feeling element is hardly cut off from our reasoning, quite the contrary in fact.
-The highest level goals in the brain are set by the emotions and reasoning is not possible without their aid.
+The highest level goals in the brain are set by the emotions and proper reasoning is simply not possible without their aid.